'Uniquely Lawless': Security Firm Drops 8chan Website Following El Paso Shooting

 House Minority Leader Kevin McCarthy, R-Calif., said Sunday that violent video games are partly to blame.

 But experts who study extremism on the Internet say political leaders need to stop looking for excuses.
-Harvard fellow Brittan Heller told NPR that McCarthy's explanation was "a cop out."
+Harvard fellow Brittan Heller told NPR that McCarthy's explanation was "a cop-out."
 "I think as Americans we should demand better," Heller said.

 State prosecutors announced Sunday that they were treating the El Paso shooting as an incident of domestic terrorism.
 They will pursue the death penalty against the alleged shooter, Patrick Crusius of Allen, Texas.